lobo/vuejs-nodeAPI-sample/README.md

  node_modules/ - All the packages required for the react app resides here
 ```

+### Fetching API data

+Inside the `utils` directory, there's a `battles-api.js` which fetches the data from the node
+backend and displays it in the frontend.

 ### Testing

 No testing for the time being.